Shivamkanse2104/Infosys-milestone/README.md

 haa.it is fine right??

 this is poobesh... sir told , what i want to do now.. here is some network issuse

+sir asked you to create a group repository and add MIT license.